Skip to content

 Friday Roundup #19 (On Saturday, Because This Month)

-Bykara January 31May 12 Friday Roundup
+ByKara January 31May 12 Friday Roundup

 It’s the end of January and already this month has been a heck of a year, hasn’t it?
 I completely forgot the Friday Roundup yesterday.
 So we’re doing it on Saturday instead.
 That feels about right for how January 2026 has gone.
 That’s It.
 That’s the roundup for this week.
 Or last week.
 Whatever.
 Time…